 In the example below, you'll see that all hard-coded text (like button copy) is in Spanish, but the dynamic text is still in English.
 To have the dynamic text be in Spanish too, the researchers in charge of this project would just need to write titles, instructions, and questions in Spanish.

-To have the static, hard-coded text in the invite emails and in-app push notifications that you send your mission participants set to a specific language, just select the one you'd like to use from the dropdown menu in the dscout mission builder as shown below.
+To have the static, hard-coded text in the invite emails and in-app push notifications that you send your mission participants set to a specific language, just select the one you'd like to use from the dropdown menu in the dscout mission builder by expanding the "Specs" menu, then tapping "Advanced Options."
 Just remember that if you want the dynamic, body text of your emails to ALSO be in a different language, you have to actually write in that language.

 English: mission, opportunity, scout, entry